 The proposed Shell Canada Car Wash development is at 5826 Rochdale Boulevard in the City of Regina, Saskatchewan.
-The car wash will be situated parallel to the west property of the property west of the convenience store and fuel pump islands.
-The nearest residences or most impact residences border the northeast side of the site and are located at 1130 McCarthy Boulevard (also known as the 1130 Lakewood Terrace condominiums).
-The 1130 Lakewood Terrace condominium development shares a common property line with the Shell Canada property.
-The second residence of interest is northwest of the Shell Canada property at 105 Lakewood Court.
-The third (Eye Clinic) and forth (Dental Clinic) receiver locations are west of Shell Canada property at 1111 Lakewood Court North.
+The building on site housing the car wash will be situated parallel to the west property line of the site and is west of the existing convenience store and fuel pump islands.
+The nearest residences border the northeast side of the site and are at 1130 McCarthy Boulevard (also known as the 1130 Lakewood Terrace condominiums).
+The 1130 Lakewood Terrace condominium development is in a commercial zone and shares a common property line with the Shell Canada 5826 Rochdale Boulevard site.
+The second residence of interest is northwest of the Shell Canada site at 105 Lakewood Court.
+The third receiver (Eye Clinic) and a fourth receiver (Dental Clinic) locations are west of the Shell Canada site at 1111 Lakewood Court North.
+The Lakewood Court receivers are zoned commercial.
 Available information describes the topography of the area as flat and the landscape as urban with a mix of paved surfaces, asphalt, lawns, and trees.

-Figure 1 and the report cover map present maps of the study area indicating the location of the proposed site, residential units, and other area features.
-Appendix A presents a larger higher rendition map of the study area.
+Figure 1 and the report cover (Google Earth image) are maps of the study area indicating the location of the Shell Canada 5826 Rochdale Boulevard site, area residential units, and other area features.
+Appendix A presents a larger higher rendition map of the study area and a site location plan drawing indicating the location of the proposed car wash, existing structures, and the property lines.

+Figure 1

-Figure 1 Study Area Map Shell Canada Car Wash 5826 Rochdale Boulevard, Regina Saskatchewan
+Study Area Map

+Shell Canada Car Wash 5826 Rochdale Boulevard, Regina Saskatchewan